Basket Case (film): Home media

 Basket Case was released on Betamax and VHS by Media Home Entertainment.
 It was released on DVD in the United States by Image Entertainment in 1998.
 In 2001, a special edition DVD release of the film was issued by Something Weird Video.

 On September 27, 2011, Something Weird Video released the film on Blu-ray.
 Henenlotter supervised the Blu-ray release himself, which features a restoration of the film taken from a 35 mm interpositive, with the original 16 mm negative (which had initially been thought lost) used as a reference.

 In November 2017, it was announced that Arrow Video would be releasing Basket Case on Blu-ray and DVD, featuring the 4K restoration of the film overseen by MoMA.
-The release includes such bonus features as an audio commentary by Henenlotter and Van Hentenryck, interviews with members of the cast, a making-of featurette, and the 1972 Henenlotter-directed short film Slash of the Knife.
+The release includes such bonus features as an audio commentary by Henenlotter and Van Hentenryck, interviews with members of the cast, a making-of featurette, and the 1976 Henenlotter-directed short film The Slash of the Knife.
 The Arrow Video release was issued on February 27, 2018.